EpicMinister/website/src/content/platform-integration/ios/apple-frameworks.md

 {:.table .table-striped .nowrap}

-[1]: Supports both Google Play Store on Android and Apple App Store on iOS.
+[1]: Supports both Google Play Store on Android and Apple App Store on iOS.<br>
-[2]: Adds Google Pay payments on Android and Apple Pay payments on iOS.
+[2]: Adds Google Pay payments on Android and Apple Pay payments on iOS.<br>
-[3]: Uses Firebase Cloud Messaging and integrates with APNs.
+[3]: Uses Firebase Cloud Messaging and integrates with APNs.<br>
-[4]: Includes sensors like accelerometer, gyroscope, etc.
+[4]: Includes sensors like accelerometer, gyroscope, etc.<br>
-[5]: Uses Google's ML Kit and supports various features like text recognition, face detection, image labeling, landmark recognition, and barcode scanning.
+[5]: Uses Google's ML Kit and supports various features
+     like text recognition, face detection, image labeling, landmark recognition, and barcode scanning.
      You can also create a custom model with Firebase.
-To learn more, see [Use a custom TensorFlow Lite model with Flutter][].
+     To learn more, see
+     [Use a custom TensorFlow Lite model with Flutter][].<br>
 [6]: Uses the [OpenWeatherMap API][].
-Other packages exist that can pull from different weather APIs.
+Other packages exist that
+     can pull from different weather APIs.<br>

 [Flutter for SwiftUI developers]: /get-started/flutter-for/swiftui-devs
 [Using packages]: /packages-and-plugins/using-packages